Morioka Castle 盛岡城

 Morioka Castle is accessible by bus or taxi from JR Morioka Station.

-The Morioka Central Loop Bus stops at the park (10 minutes from Morioka Station).
+The Morioka City Loop Bus stops at the Morioka Joato Koen (10 minutes from Morioka Station).
 Or you may decide to walk (15 to 20 minutes).

-In 1874, all the buildings were demolished by the Meiji government
+In 1874, most of the buildings were demolished by the Meiji government

 Emperors, shoguns, and warlords

-Originally the castle was built by the Nanbu clan to control the rivers that surrounded Morioka.
-An important junction for trade, the castle stood over the city for over 200 years.
-Unlike other castles in the Tohoku region that had earthen walls, Morioka Castle had stone granite ramparts, an expensive material at that time.
+The castle was built by the Morioka clan around a small hill where two rivers meet.
+As an important location for trade, the castle dominated the city for over 200 years.
+Unlike other castles in the Tohoku region that have earthen walls, Morioka Castle's stone walls were built from granite mined from the area around the castle.

-Today, the stone ramparts are all that remains of Morioka Castle.
-After the Boshin War ended in 1871, the Meiji government started to solidify its power by tearing down castles in lands that had opposed it.
-The Nanbu clan had fought for the shogun (the military leader) and against the Meiji Restoration.
-In a show of power, the national government restructured traditional lands and created new prefectures, and Morioka Domain became Iwate Prefecture.
+Today, the stone walls and a storehouse are all that remains of Morioka Castle.
+After the Boshin War ended in 1871, the Meiji government consolidated its power by abolishing domains and removing castles in lands that had opposed the government.
+Morioka Domain became Iwate Prefecture.
+Although Morioka Castle was allowed to remain, it was demolished due to neglect in 1874.

 Death and rebirth of a castle park